Colleges by Location

 Admissions

-You need to find out as much as you can about the entrance requirements of the institution in order to increase your chances of being accepted.
-Discover some vital info about admission at The King's College.
+You need to find out as much as you can about the entrance requirements of the university in order to improve your chances of being accepted.
+Discover some essential facts about admission policy and requirements at The King's College.

-In 2021, the school accepted 1,166 new students.
-The King's College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+In 2021, the school accepted 26 new students.
+The King's College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2021 was 26 while the average GPA was 3.73.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.
+The ACT composite average score for all the admitted students in 2021 was 26 while the average GPA was 3.73.
+That means that you need a GPA that's above average in order to get into The King's College; the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 630 and an average SAT Math score of 575.
+The SAT Critical Reading average score was 630 for the admitted students, while the average SAT Math score was 575.

 Retention Rate

-As reported in 2021, the freshman retention rate for The King's College was 78.32%, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for The King's College was 78.32% in 2021, a testament to the outstanding educational experience provided by this institution.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
+The graduation rate is another indicator to take into account.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
 At this academic institution, the proportion of students graduating in six years is 53%.

 Student Body

-It is never easy to figure out which school is the best place for you.
-You can better understand the culture and life of the school by getting to know more about the student body.
+It is never easy to figure out which school is the perfect place for you.
+You can have a better understanding of the school's culture and way of life by learning more about the student body.

 Main Student Body